acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_edit.md

 ---
 ## acorn edit

-Edits an acorn or secret interactively
+Edits an acorn or secret interactively.
+The things you can change with acorn edit are the same things you can set via the CLI when running acorn run.

 ```
 acorn edit ACORN_NAME|SECRET_NAME [flags]